Holiday

 Your job as a parent is merely to move the elf every night so they can “magically appear” in a new location every morning.
 I recommend putting a reminder on your phone to make sure you don’t forget to find a new place for your elf as soon as your kids go to sleep.
 Of course, they are elves, so they might do some tricky and silly things because they love to see their family be merry.

-There are rules that apply to having your very own scout elf:
+Rules that apply to hosting a scout elf:

 • Elves are instructed by Santa to listen attentively but never speak to their families.
 They have to make sure to not be distracted from their responsibilities as Santa’s elves.
 Your little ones can chat all day long with them and share stories with their elf buddy.